DSIW/slide-em-up/README.md

 ```

-##Change colors
+## Colors

-Highlighting text with red background:
+Highlight text with red background:

 ```
 ==red==text==
 ```

-Red text:
+or red text:

 ```
 __red__text__
 ```

-##Incremental view of slide (modern theme)
+## Incremental view of slide (modern theme)

 If you like to display some information incrementally, you can do it!
 If you specify an additional slide class `incr-list`
-and all `li`-HTML-Elements will be displayed after some key strokes.
+and all `li`-HTML-Elements will be displayed after some additional key strokes.
 For example:

 ```
 !SLIDE incr-list